apple-oss-distributions/xnu/doc/primitives/string-handling.md

 is always a problem from the perspective of memory disclosures, and in some cases, it can also lead to stability issues.

+`strlcpy_ret` is a convenience wrapper around `strlcpy`, which returns a `__null_terminated` pointer to the output string instead of the length of the input string.
+Similarly to `strlcpy`, the `strlcpy_ret` will search for the NUL character in the input string.

 # Changes with -fbounds-safety

 When enabling -fbounds-safety, character buffers and NUL-terminated strings are two distinct types, and they do not implicitly convert to each other.
-This prevents confusing the two in the way that is problematic with `strlcpy`, for instance.
+This prevents confusing the two in the way that is problematic with `strlcpy`/`strlcpy_ret`, for instance.
 However, it creates new problems:

 * What is the correct way to transform a character buffer into a NUL-terminated string?